Should You Reseed Your Horse Paddock

 New Grass Ley Cultivations

-Ideally you should get the field ploughed and a good even seed bed created.
-It is best to broadcast the seed and roll afterwards.
-Ideally keep the horses off the field for up to 12 months.
-Again, you will need to keep it regularly topped or grazed by sheep.
+You should get the field ploughed and a good even seed bed created.
+Broadcast the seed and roll afterwards.
+Keep the horses off the field for up to 12 months.
+You will need to keep it regularly topped or grazed by sheep.
 As well as encouraging the grasses it will also control the herbs early on.

 For more advice and information contact Tim Evans on email@example.com or by phone on 0800 085 4399